PecanProject/betydb-data-access/API.md

         https://www.betydb.org/species.xml?pfts.name=salix&include[]=pfts

-    The results of these two queries contain essentially the same information, but the form of those results will be rather different.
+    The results of these two queries contain essentially the same information--and to emphasize that we only need to interchange the primary and included table names to get from one query to the other, we have used the fully-qualified column name "pfts.name" in both (though just "name" would suffice in the first); but the form of those results will be rather different.
 It is instructive to compare them.

 6. Return all citations with their associated sites: